5/10/2024

 Gavin Fairweather

-Hey, good morning and congrats on the strong results.
-Given that you're a consultative, we often focus on what products you're buying in the paid remarks, Brian referenced some of the organic R&D work that's kind of going on behind the scenes just to expand your TAMs and expand products and drive organic growth.
+Hey, good morning, and congrats on the strong results.
+Given that you're a consultative, we often focus on what products you're buying.
+In the prepared remarks, Brian referenced some of the organic R&D work that's kind of going on behind the scenes just to expand your TAMs and expand products and drive performance.
+Organic growth.
 Maybe you can speak to a couple of current initiatives that you're excited about and you're working away on in terms of organic R&D.

 speaker

-Yeah, I think a couple of examples of that and there's more of it.
-We've set up like a business intelligence based group that centered out of that acquisition we made last year called Alamac in the UK and is being beefed up by a group in our Colombo based office which does business intelligence where we can start adding BI and decisions support modules to all of our products.
-And that seems to be happening as an add on module.
-It makes our products a lot more stickier, it gives a lot more value.
-Primarily we've been doing a lot of that work on the transforming product set.
-So not only is it read only data coming in but they can start doing business intelligence reporting and predictive analysis on the back end of it.
-A lot of our EHR products, they would like to start seeing for no better words a portal or patient input into the EHR.
-So we've added a portal based solution on our trade based solution and other solutions on the EHR side so that outside patients or clients can get access into systems and start communicating with that.
-So they'll again add on modules that will continue to do that.
-The S12 product we've added more additional modules that we can upsell on a forms perspective.
-The book wise acquisition is another module that could be upsold on in touch.
-We're working with the Australian group on moving some of the trade and Coyote based functionality down to the Australian market, which gives some new features and functionality.
-We're always looking at new initiatives like that and those are some of the examples Gavin.
+Yeah, I think a couple of examples of that, and there's more of it.
+We've set up a business intelligence-based group that's centered out of that acquisition we made last year called Alamak in the UK and is being beefed up by a group in our Colombo-based office, which does business intelligence, where we can start adding BI and decision support modules to all of our products.
+And that seems to be happening as an add-on module.
+It makes our products a lot more stickier.
+It gives a lot more value.
+Primarily, we've been doing a lot of that work on the transforming product set.
+So not only is it read-only data coming in, but they can start doing business intelligence reporting and predictive analysis on the back end of it.
+A lot of our EHR products, they would like to start seeing, for no better words, a portal or patient input into the EHR.
+So we've added a portal-based solution on our treat-based solution and other solutions on the EHR side so that outside patients or clients can get access into systems and start communicating with that.
+So again, add-on modules that will continue to do that.
+The S12 product, we've added more additional modules that we can upsell on a forms perspective.
+The book-wise acquisition is another module that can be upsold on InTouch.
+We're working with the Australian group on moving some of the tree and coyote-based functionality down to the Australian market, which gives some new features and functionality.
+So we're always looking at new initiatives like that, and those are some of the examples, Gavin.

 speaker